389th Strategic Missile Wing

 The 389th Strategic Missile Wing is an inactive unit of the United States Air Force.
 Its last assignment was with the 13th Strategic Missile Division at Francis E. Warren Air Force Base, Wyoming, where it was inactivated on 25 March 1965.

 The wing was first active during World War II as the 389th Bombardment Group, a Consolidated B-24 Liberator unit that served with VIII Bomber Command in England.
 The group was stationed at RAF Hethel in early 1943.
 It was one of three Eighth Air Force B-24 groups that took part in Operation Tidal Wave, the Ploiești Mission of 1 August 1943.
 For his actions during the Ploiești operation, Second Lieutenant Lloyd Herbert Hughes was awarded the Medal of Honor.
 The group continued in combat until the surrender of Germany in 1945, then returned to the United States where it was inactivated.

 The 389th Strategic Missile Wing was activated in 1961, when it assumed the assets of the inactivating 706th Strategic Missile Wing.
-It operated Atlas missiles at Warren until they were phased out in 1965.
+It operated Atlas intercontinental ballistics missiles at Warren until they were phased out in 1965.
 In early 1984, the group and wing were consolidated into a single unit, but have not been active since.